Oscar Brevi

-Oscar Brevi (born 15 December 1967) is an Italian football manager and a former defender.
+Oscar Brevi (born 15 December 1967) is an Italian professional football manager and former player who is the under-19 coach of Italian club Monza.
+He played as a defender.

 Career

 Player

 Brevi from 1995 to 2009 has played for Solbiatese, Lumezzane, Como, Palermo, Ascoli, Torino and Venezia.

 Coach

 On 20 October 2009 he was named, together with Ottavio Strano, to replace Stefano Di Chiara as Como new head coach, thus putting an end to his playing career.

 In the 2011–12 season he was appointed as the head coach of Lega Pro Prima Divisione side Cremonese; he also served as the team's coach in the next season, until 25 September 2012, when he was sacked.

 He was appointed head coach of Serie C club Renate on 5 June 2018.
 He was fired on 15 October 2018, with Renate in 14th place.

 On 14 December 2020, Brevi returned into management as the new head coach of Serie C club Giana Erminio.
 He was fired by Giana Erminio on 10 November 2021, with the club in 17th place in the standings.

+He successively served as head coach of Serie C club Vis Pesaro from December 2022 to April 2023.

+In March 2024, Brevi was named the new Under-19 coach of Monza.